joernio/joern/README.md

 1. *sbt stage*
 2. *./joern.sh cpg.bin.zip*

-This should give us the desired output:
+This should give us the following output:

 ```
 ----- Filtered -----
 free
 free_list
 ```

+## Querying for locals

 Let's add another function to our snippet.